ConPaaS-team/conpaas/docs/userguide.rst

 -  **Two Web hosting services** respectively specialized for hosting PHP and JSP applications;

 -  **MySQL** offering a multi-master replicated load-balanced database service;

--  **Scalarix service** offering a scalable in-memory key-value store;

--  **MapReduce service** providing the well-known high-performance computation framework;

--  **TaskFarming service** high-performance batch processing;

--  **Selenium service** for functional testing of web applications;

 -  **XtreemFS service** offering a distributed and replicated file system;

--  **HTC service** providing a throughput-oriented scheduler for bags of tasks submitted on demand;

 -  **Generic service** allowing the execution of arbitrary applications.

 ConPaaS applications can be composed of any number of services.
-For example, a bio-informatics application may make use of a PHP and a MySQL service to host a Web-based frontend, and link this frontend to a MapReduce backend service for conducting high-performance genomic computations on demand.
+For example, a bio-informatics application may make use of a PHP and a MySQL service to host a Web-based frontend, and link this frontend to a Generic backend service for conducting high-performance genomic computations on demand.

 Usage overview
 ==============